 According to the monthly publication SonoraEs... (#55, Oct 2008, p14), production of Bacanora is an important component of the rural economy.
 There are 3000 producers in 35 townships.
 It employs 9000 people who produce 250,000 liters of the vino, as it is known locally.

-We'll be leaving for the ranch the first weekend after Dia de los Muertos.
+We'll be leaving the first weekend after Dia de los Muertos, in early November.
 That's harvest time in the Sierra's.
-You can easily and conveniently get online insurance for your vehicle for about $10/day.
-We will carpool from Tucson leaving about 8am with a border crossing at Douglas, AZ/Agua Prieta, Sonora, (change dollars, obtain visas and holograms, etc).
-Then it's south past Nacozari de Garcia, Moctezuma, and on to Sahuaripa where we'll stay in the newly renovated yet historically accurate Hotel El Molino.
-We venture daily into the sierras to coax the secrets of bacanora distillation from the locals, and nightly enjoy the amenities that Sahuaripa has to offer.
-The cost of $600.00 USD per person includes all meals and snacks, and plenty of bacanora sampling.
+We'll be leaving about 8am with a border crossing at Douglas, AZ/Agua Prieta, Sonora.
+This is your only chance to change dollars to pesos.
+We'll obtain visas and holograms as necessary.
+(Rememeber to bring a valid passport for re-entry into the United States).
+Then it's south past the copper mines of Nacozari de Garcia, the saddle making town of Moctezuma, past Tepache, over the bridge at the confluence of the Sahuaripa and Yaqui rivers, and on to Sahuaripa where we'll stay in the newly renovated yet historically accurate Hotel El Molino.
+Hopefully the bar is open, the backdrop is a German reduction mill.
+Nightly, we'll enjoy the amenities that Sahuaripa has to offer.
+The cost of $795.00 USD per person includes 4 nights accommodations with double occupancy, all meals, and plenty of bacanora sampling.

 Copper Canyon Trails in partnership with WildSonora.com and Rancho Calabozo bring you on an adventure that only begins after you are hours away from the nearest pavement.
 Let us share with you an experience that will last a lifetime.
 The above itinerary is tentative except for arrival and departure times.
 We'll observe the ongoing process as it unfolds.